sakai-deb/sphinxTheme/README.md

 # Sphinx theme

 Sphinx ( http://sphinx.pocoo.org/ ) is a great tool for creating beautifull documentation.
-This repo. is for publishing my theme.
+This is my sphinx theme.

 ## About Licence
 ### Simply stated